Carved Gemstones as an Artistic Expression

 4) Sedimentary: Gemstone creation can also take place on the earth’s surface.
 Sedimentary gemstone creation occurs when mineral-rich water spills into the openings on the earth’s surface, leaving a trail of crystalized minerals in its path.
 Examples include Opal and Azurite.

 The Taj Mahal, a medieval burial palace made entirely out of marble, was commissioned by Emperor Shah Jahan in 1632.
-It required 22000 laborers and artists to sculpt the palace and over 1000 elephants to transport its raw materials.
-Even with that, it still took over 2 decades to finish the construction, and the iconic structure still stands today, in Agra, India, just as good as new.
+It required 22000 laborers and artists to sculpt the palace, and over 1000 elephants to transport its raw materials.
+Even with that, it still took over 2 decades to finish the construction.
+The iconic structure still stands as of today, in Agra, India, just as good as new.